On the Impact of Insurance on Households Susceptible to Random Proportional Losses: An Analysis of Poverty Trapping: Introduction

-In \cite{Article:Kovacevic2011}, estimates of the infinite-time trapping probability of a discretised version of the capital process adopted in this paper are obtained through numerical simulation. \cite{Article:Azais2015} perform further numerical analysis on the same model, discussing applications to the capital setting of \cite{Article:Kovacevic2011} and to population dynamics, where the critical level denotes extinction.
+In \cite{Article:Kovacevic2011}, estimates of the infinite-time trapping probability (the probability that a household eventually falls into the poverty trap) of a discretised version of the uninsured capital process adopted in that paper are obtained through numerical simulation. \cite{Article:Azais2015} perform further numerical analysis on the same model, discussing applications to the capital setting of \cite{Article:Kovacevic2011} and to population dynamics, where the poverty line denotes extinction.
 In both cases, derivation of analytical solutions of infinitesimal generator equations is not attempted.
-Our main contribution is therefore in the derivation of closed-form solutions of the infinitesimal generator equations associated with risk processes of this type and, in the case of proportional insurance, in the proposition of a novel approach to deriving the trapping probability recursively.
+One of our main contributions lies precisely in this aspect: we derive a closed-form formula for the probability of eventual trapping when the remaining proportion of capital after each loss event follows a Beta$(\alpha,1)$ distribution, with $\alpha >0$.
+In the case where a proportional insurance coverage is purchased by the household, the trapping probability satisfies a non-local integro-differential equation (IDE), for which explicit solutions are not possible.
+However, when the remaining proportion of capital after each loss event is uniformly distributed on $[0,1]$, it is possible to recursively obtain the trapping probability using methods of \textit{Sturm-Liouville} theory and properties of the special functions that arise in this context.
+Notably, the constructive nature of this approach allows for direct numerical calculations of the solutions.

-Due to the proportionality of losses, generators of the capital process no longer directly align with those of classical models used to describe the surplus process of an insurer.
+Due to the proportionality of the capital losses, generators of the capital process no longer directly align with those of classical models used to describe the surplus process of an insurer.
 Obtaining the solution of the infinitesimal generator equation is therefore non-trivial.
-Traditionally a sum of independent random variables, random absolute losses are correlated with one another, and with the inter-arrival times of loss events.
-In addition, only the surplus of a household's capital above the critical capital grows exponentially.
-To ensure that the Lundberg equation is well-defined, and thus mitigate certain trapping, constraints on the parameters of the capital growth processes are derived.
-Laplace transform and derivative operators are then used to obtain the associated trapping probabilities, under no insurance coverage and proportional insurance coverage, respectively.
+Indeed, random absolute losses are serially correlated with one another and with the inter-arrival times of capital loss events, in contrast to the random losses considered in traditional risk models.
+In addition, only the surplus of a household\rq s capital above the poverty line grows exponentially.
+To ensure that the net profit condition is well-defined, and thus prevent certain trapping, constraints on the parameters of the capital growth processes are derived.